synax/chocolatey-packages/README.md

 This contains Chocolatey packages, both manually and automatically maintained.

 You can choose to use one or both of the different methods currently supported in the Chocolatey community for automatic packaging.
 They are AU (Automatic Updater) and Ketarin/ChocolateyPackageUpdater.
+This repo only uses AU.

 ### Folder Structure